MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-authentication-overview.md

 ---
+title: Troubleshoot Azure Identity authentication issues
-title: Authentication troubleshooting overview when you use the Azure SDK for Java
+titleSuffix: Azure SDK for Java
-description: An overview of how to troubleshoot authentication issues related to using the Azure SDK for Java ms.date: 08/16/2023 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java
+description: An overview of how to troubleshoot authentication issues related to using the Azure SDK for Java ms.date: 09/01/2023 ms.topic: conceptual ms.custom: devx-track-java, devx-track-extended-java
 author: KarlErickson